andreArtelt/ceml/README.rst

     pip install ceml

 **Note**: The package hosted on PyPI uses the cpu only.
-If you want to use the gpu, you have to install ceml manually - see next section.
+If you want to use the gpu, you have to install CEML manually - see next section.

 **ATTENTION**: It can happen that the installation of sklearn-lvq fails with the message "numpy is required during installation".
-In this case you either have to install numpy and scipy first (before running *pip install ceml*), or install ceml manually as described in the next section.
+In this case you either have to install numpy and scipy first (before running *pip install ceml*), or install CEML manually as described in the next section.

 Git
 +++